In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Experiments

 \textbullet~\textbf{Flower102}~\cite{nilsback2008automated} is a widely used dataset consisting of 102 different categories of flowers.
 Each category consists of between 40 and 258 images.
 It is commonly employed for fine-grained image classification tasks.

-\textbullet~\textbf{OxfordPets}~\cite{parkhi2012cats} is a dataset designed for pet image classification, containing a large variations in scale, pose, and lighting conditions.
+\textbullet~\textbf{OxfordPets}~\cite{parkhi2012cats} is a dataset designed for pet image classification, containing a large variation in scale, pose, and lighting conditions.
 It contains images of 37 different pet breeds with roughly 200 images for each class.

 \textbullet~\textbf{Food101}~\cite{bossard2014food} is a dataset specifically curated for food recognition applications.
 It contains images of 101 different food categories, making it suitable for tasks related to food image classification and analysis.